Greg Ellis (American football)

-Gregory Lemont Ellis (born August 14, 1975) is a former football defensive end who played in the National Football League (NFL) for twelve seasons.
-He played college football for the University of North Carolina, and was recognized as an All-American.
-He was drafted by the Dallas Cowboys in the first round of the 1998 NFL Draft, and also played a season for the Oakland Raiders.
-Ellis has also produced for television and film, including as the executive producer of the 2015 sports film Carter High.
+Gregory Lemont Ellis (born August 14, 1975) is a former defensive end in the National Football League (NFL) for the Dallas Cowboys and Oakland Raiders.
+He was selected in the first round of the 1998 NFL draft by the Dallas Cowboys.
+He played college football at the University of North Carolina, and was recognized as an All-American.

-Early years
+Early life

 Ellis was born in Wendell, North Carolina.
 He attended East Wake High School in Wendell.
 He was named Male High School Athlete of the Year in 1993 by the Raleigh News and Observer.

 College career

-Ellis attended the University of North Carolina, and played for the North Carolina Tar Heels football team from 1994 to 1997.
-Ellis had four sacks a back-up defensive end during his redshirt freshman year.
-In 1995, he was named first-team All-ACC.
-Ellis was also named honorable mention All-American by UPI, while recording 71 tackles and seven sacks.
-As a junior, Ellis was named second-team All-American by The Sporting News and was a first-team All-ACC selection after closing the season with 62 tackles and 12.5 sacks—the second most sacks in Tar Heels history, behind Lawrence Taylor's 16 in 1979.
+Ellis accepted a football scholarship from the University of North Carolina at Chapel Hill (UNC).
+As a University of North Carolina at Chapel Hill (UNC) freshman in 1994, he had four sacks a back-up defensive end.

+As a sophomore in 1995, he was named the starter at right defensive end and was named first-team All-ACC.
+He also received honorable mention All-American by UPI, while recording 71 tackles and seven sacks.

+As a junior in 1996, he was named second-team All-American by The Sporting News and was a first-team All-ACC selection after closing the season with 62 tackles and 12.5 sacks—the second most sacks in Tar Heels history, behind Lawrence Taylor's 16 in 1979.

+As a senior in 1997, he was named a consensus All-American and became just the fourth tar heel to earn first-team All-ACC honors three times.
+He finished his college career with 244 tackles, 32.5 sacks (school record) and 50 tackles for loss (third in school history).

+In 2025, he was inducted into the North Carolina Sports Hall of Fame.
+His jersey number 87 is honored at Kenan Stadium.